 - Additional requirements for non-residents: If you are a non-resident director, be aware that you may have additional requirements.

 If you have a full-time job while running your business, consider your schedule and availability for in-person meetings and branch visits.
 Online-only banks or those with extended hours may provide more convenience.

 Fire business account

-Integrate your accounts with your own systems using the Fire Business API – to automate reconciliation and receive real-time updates on your accounts.
+Integrate your Fire accounts with your existing systems using the Fire Business API.
+This enables automation of reconciliation processes and provides real-time updates on your accounts, streamlining your financial management.

 N26 bank account

 N26 offers a low-cost, easy to use online banking service aimed at Sole Traders and freelancers.

 N26 allows its users to tag transactions associated with one project.
 This should help make it easier to split personal from business transactions for auditing and tax reporting purposes.